~ LEEK Seed ~

 Here at the bottom of the page we have a special leek which we discovered while trawling the internet looking for exciting new vegetables to grow.
 We came across the wonderful blog of Steven Edholm who was so enthusiastic about the giant bulgarian leeks that we figured we had to get some seed of them to put in the catalogue.

-Here is Steven's picture of himself with one of his Giant Bulgarian leeks, now we don't think you'll necessarily get them as big as this, but they really are exceptionally tall.
+Here is Steven with one of his Giant Bulgarian leeks - we don't think you'll necessarily get them as big as this, but they really are exceptionally tall.

 However, these Bulgarian leeks are not so cold hardy.
-While you may get larger leeks with this, you'll need to use them before the worst of the winter frosts.
+While you may get larger leeks with this, you'll need to use them in November before the worst of the winter frosts.

 Order LkGB - 400 seed £